Waxing

-Waxing Crescent is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 9% and growing larger.
-The 3 days young Moon is in ♌ Leo.
+Waxing Crescent on .
+Illuminated surface of the Moon is 9% and growing larger.
+Lunar cycle is 3 days young.

 Moon rises in the morning and sets in the evening.
 It is visible toward the southwest in early evening.